 This course builds on the foundations of Chemistry and is designed to be the equivalent of a college-level introductory chemistry course.
-The course covers the structure of matter, the kinetic theory of gases, chemical equilibrium and kinetics, and thermodynamics.
-Descriptive and experimental laboratory investigations will emphasize detailed observation, data recording, data interpretation, statistical analysis, and higher order thinking.
+Students will engage in the practices of science and engineering to construct a deep understanding of the structure of matter, the kinetic theory of gases, chemical equilibrium, chemical kinetics, and thermodynamics.
+Descriptive and experimental laboratory investigations will emphasize detailed observation, data collection, and data analysis including the application of statistics.
 It is recommended that students in this course take the AP Exam when it is offered in May.
 Completion of Chemistry and concurrent enrollment in or completion of Physics is recommended.

-Anatomy and Physiology
+Anatomy and Physiology Grades 11, 12

 This elective course builds on the foundations of Biology and is designed to help students understand the anatomic and physiological basis of life.
-The course covers cytology, histology and the human body systems.
-Students will engage in laboratory experiences that involve dissections, models, and technological resources to understand the interdependence of structure and function in biological systems.
-Students will be expected to integrate relevant information and acquired skills in the exploration of careers in the medical sciences.
-Note: Animals may be dissected in this course.
+The course covers cytology, histology, and the human body systems.
+Students will engage in the practices of science and engineering to construct their understanding of the interdependence of structure and function in biological systems.
+Students will be expected to integrate relevant information and acquired skills in the exploration of careers in the medical science.
+Completion of Biology and completion of or concurrent enrollment in Chemistry are recommended.
+Note: Animals may be dissected in the course.
 Alternatives to dissection are available.